 In 1984, just after David had brought it back from the dead, the city ran out of money to host the event.
 David’s jewelry shop was on South Street at the time (it’s now at Juniper and Pine), and when the South Street business association got word of the budget shortfall, they cobbled together some funds.

 The Promenade didn’t go directly to South Street, however.
-For three years, it was hosted in the (recently closed) indoor Market Street mall known as the Gallery.
+For three years, it was hosted in the indoor Market Street mall known as the Gallery.

 Eventually, the South Street Headhouse District folks decided the best way to gain full control of the parade and really do it right was to move it to South Street itself.

-“Dick Ostrander was executive director of the district, and he was a genius,” David says.
+“Dick Ostrander was executive director of the district, and he was a genius,” David said.
 “He really helped get the parade going again.”
-Throughout the ‘90s, organizers added as many cool things to the event as they could — groups of strutting Mummers, a procession of antique cars, a fashion contest prize for the “Best South Street Razzle-Dazzle” and even a prize for best-dressed pet.
-(One year, a woman won for her red wagon full of turtles, each sporting a pastel-colored bow.)
+Throughout the ’90s, organizers added as many cool things to the event as they could — groups of strutting Mummers, a procession of antique cars, a fashion contest prize for the “Best South Street Razzle-Dazzle” and even a prize for best-dressed pet.
+One year, a woman won for her red wagon full of turtles, each sporting a pastel-colored bow.

 Mayor Rendell was a good friend of David’s, and they would often walk at the front of the Promenade together.
 “Every year, I would turn to him and say, ‘Ed, what’s wrong with this picture?
 Two nice Jewish boys leading the Easter parade.'”